treevesvarndell/PalindromeExpress/README.md

 ### How to run

-- Start the app by installing yarn locally and running "yarn start"
+Install yarn for simplest process

+- Navigate to root folder
+- Start app - `yarn start` or `node src/app.js`
-- Test the app by installing yarn and running "yarn test"
+- Test app - `yarn test` or `mocha test/test.js`